Bo Fuzhun: Chinese accounts

 In the 4th year of the Tianbao reign [745 CE] (Note: Tianbao (天寶, 742–756), era name used by Emperor Xuanzong of Tang) another imperial edict was issued to make his [ie Fromo Kesaro's] son Bo Fuzun succeed him on the throne as the King of Jibin and Uddiyana.
 He was conferred the title of "General of Left Stalwart Guard".

 — Old Book of Tang, Book 198.

 Coinage

 According to Kuwayama the coinage of Bo Fuzhun corresponds to the late Turk Shahi coinage marked "Śrī Vāsudeva", and designed in the style of the coinage of the Sasanian Emperor Khosrow II.
 These coins follow the design of the coin of Khosrow II (ruled 590-628) issued in his regnal years 26,27,36 and 37.
 "Vāsudeva" would be a regnal name that he adopted as he obtained the throne of Uddiyana (烏萇國).

 Relation with Khingal

-There is a possibility that the Khingal of the Arabs, a ruler of the Turk Shahis, is identical with the Bo Fuzhun.
+There is a possibility that Khingal, a ruler of the Turk Shahis, is identical with the Bo Fuzhun.